 Pupils are encouraged to contribute their ideas towards menus; the school council often feedback to the chef and all children are able to add suggestions to a comments book at the end of each meal.

 On occasions, we also invite parents to join us to sample the lunch as part of a 'Come Dine with Me' experience.

 Cost of Lunches

-The price of the lunch is £2.70 per day for the academic year 2020/21 and this includes a main course and pudding, as well as salad, crudites, bread and fresh fruit.
-The current lunch menu is available in the secure area of this website for parents to view.
-Example menus can be seen above.
+The price of the lunch is £2.75 per day for the academic year 2021/22 and this includes a main course and pudding, as well as salad, crudites, bread and fresh fruit.

-Parents use the school Parentpay system to pay for the lunches.
-Some children qualifying for the Pupil Premium are entitled to Free School Meals and all Lower School pupils have a free lunch as part of the government's infant Universal Free School Meals programme.
+Parents use the school ParentPay system to pay for the lunches.
+Some children qualifying for the Pupil Premium are entitled to Free School Meals and all Lower School pupils (Year R-2) have a free lunch as part of the government's infant Universal Free School Meals programme.